 EMT Requirements and Qualifications Overview

-Emergency medical technicians (EMTs) provide urgent medical care to injured and sick people.
-They may be employed by hospitals, ambulatory agencies and fire departments.
-EMTs respond to a variety of emergencies, including heart attacks, injuries, cardiac problems and childbirth.
-They also work with police and firefighters at the emergency scene before transporting patients to medical facilities for more comprehensive treatment.
+Emergency medical technicians (EMTs) provide urgent medical care to sick or injured people.
+They may be employed by hospitals or other medical facilities, fire departments, or private ambulance services.
+EMTs respond to a variety of emergencies, including heart attacks, traumatic injuries, and childbirth.
+They also work with police and firefighters at the scene of an emergency before transporting patients to medical facilities for more comprehensive treatment.
+In addition to having a high school diploma or the equivalent, EMTs must undergo significant training and earn certification and state licensing before they can work.
+Strong physical health, good vision, and a clean criminal record also are important for EMTs.

 All states require EMTs to be licensed; however, licensing requirements vary by state and EMT level.
-Becoming licensed entails formal training at the EMT-Basic, EMT-Intermediate or EMT-Paramedic level.
-Training programs vary from 2-6 month and are available at emergency medical service academies, community colleges, technical schools and universities.
-These programs help prepare aspiring EMTs for the appropriate National Registry of Emergency Medical Technicians (NREMT) certification exam (www. www.nremt.org).
+Becoming licensed entails formal training at the EMT-Basic, EMT-Intermediate, or EMT-Paramedic level.
+Training programs vary from 2-6 months and are available at emergency medical service academies, community colleges, technical schools, and universities.
+These programs help prepare aspiring EMTs for the appropriate National Registry of Emergency Medical Technicians (NREMT) certification exam.

 The highest level of emergency service training is EMT-Paramedic.
 Paramedic-level training programs can take up to two years to complete and lead to certificates or associate's degrees in EMT-Paramedic.
 Associate of Applied Science in EMT-Paramedic programs incorporate general education with emergency-specific training.
 Core courses may range from medical terminology to emergency service management and psychology.
 These programs also incorporate field training and clinical practicums.